 The need for iron is highly variable and somewhat controversial.
 Nutrient 950 therefore also includes a product without iron.

 Iodine deficiency is epidemic.
 It is a worldwide health disaster.
-The RDA of iodine (150 mcg) is so small as to be irrelevant, in my opinion idiotically so.
+The RDA of iodine (150 mcg) is so small as to be irrelevant.
+It’s idiotically low.
 Multivitamins consistently fail to provide enough.
 They also generally only include potassium iodide, which is just one of the two essential forms of this crucial mineral.

 This means that, regardless of which multivitamin you choose, you absolutely must add supplemental iodine to your daily regimen.
 This is such an important topic that I wrote a separate article dedicated to it here: Most Important Mineral For Optimal Health.